Publicly available information

 Information proactively disclosed by Treasury is made available on one of Treasury’s websites, on www.opengov.nsw.gov.au or other appropriate outlets.

 If information sought is not available on Treasury’s websites, members of the public can suggest that information be proactively disclosed (if held by Treasury).
 Please forward any suggestions to the Information Access Unit at [email protected].

 Treasury is committed to improving transparency, participation, collaboration and innovation by increasing access to government information.

 Treasury is committed to the NSW Government Open Data Policy and seeks to make appropriate government data available to the public.

 Some datasets, including those containing private and commercially sensitive information, must be protected appropriately.
 It may be necessary to remove personal or identifying information from datasets, in line with the Privacy and Personal Information Protection Act 1998 and other applicable legislation.

-If you would like to make an informal request for information, please contact the Information Access and Governance Unit at [email protected].
+If you would like to make an informal request for information, please contact the Information Access Unit at [email protected].

-For more information about making an informal request, please go to the GIPA Informal Request page.
+For more information about making an informal request, please go to the informal request page.